 The larger a company and the more stakeholders there are, the more complicated it is to work on improving the customer experience.
 Moreover, marketing may want to play a pivotal role, but the customer journey is owned by all of us and by definition.
 It is not something you can restrict to one discipline

 Let us help you with your customer’s journey.

 Case: How Schiphol Airport views customer experience

-Customer experience has been high on the agenda of Schiphol’s B2B marketeers for some time.
+Customer experience has been high on the agenda of Schiphol’s B2B marketers for some time.
 Schiphol Airport is no ordinary B2B organization; they want to see as many fully-booked planes departing and landing as possible.
-At the same time they are struggling growth difficulties due to lack of space.
+At the same time, they are struggling with growth difficulties due to lack of space.
 Travellers and airlines are the most important target groups.

-Schiphol focuses on a positive traveller experience or customer experience, even though a traveller is not necessarily a direct customer of Schiphol.
+Schiphol focuses on a positive traveller experience or customer experience.
+Even though a traveller is not necessarily a direct customer of Schiphol.
 Passengers buy tickets from an airline or travel agency.
 What about the airlines themselves?
-Schiphol wants to offer airlines a positive customer experience as well.
+Schiphol wants to offer airlines a positive CX as well.
 Either way, no airline without passengers.
 Without an airline, no planes will take off nor will they land.
-Of course the airlines need the passengers, without passengers no profit can be made.
-An empty seat is undesirable, especially in times when fuel prices are high and the margins are paper thin.
+Of course, the airlines need the passengers, without passengers, there is no profit.
+An empty seat is undesirable, especially in times when fuel prices are high and the margins are paper-thin.

 It is about more than a chicken-egg problem: we are dealing with a chicken, an egg and the chicken coop.
 The customer experience of both the chickens and the eggs can be influenced by the coop (read “Schiphol”).
 We leave aside who the chicken is and who is the egg, but the triangular relationship between the traveller, the airline and Schiphol provides an interesting dynamic.